dribnet/purvs/README.md

 ---

 #### Changes:
-+ Further stress testing
-+ Experimenting with using the lightest shade in the palettes to integrate them with the background
++ Split the foreground and background into separate canvases so that better graphical affects can be achieved without webgl messing it up.
+Previously was rendering differently on different browsers
++ Tidied up the outlining
++ Killed the framerate a bit

 #### Current Issues:
 + Small terrain components don't look great on their own but that's to be expected
 + Currently there's nothing to accommodate particle drawing being ordered correctly.
 I'll probably just use the order of their starting position to avoid overhead.
-+ Terrain components currently do not tell the tiles what palette to use
-+ I think some colour values may be wrong right now

 #### To Do:
-+ Add the terrain palette information
++ Make terrain components correctly cast their palette to the tile grid along their length.
+May investigate casting to a horizontal line of tiles based on the component thickness
 + Implement the rest of the scene
 + Make the sky nicer
 + Implement particles